Brushing Your Dog's Teeth

-- Picking the Equipment - When first starting to brush your pups teeth, it's sometimes helpful to begin with using your index finger (with doggy toothpaste) to get them accustomed to having something rubbing their teeth.
-But eventually you will need to graduate to a tooth brush.
+- Picking the Equipment - When first starting to brush your pups teeth, it's sometimes helpful to begin with using your index finger (with dog toothpaste) to get them accustomed to having something rubbing their teeth.
+But eventually you will need to graduate to a dog toothbrush.
 You can get a tooth brush and toothpaste that are made just for dogs.
 Thimbles for brushing are also made if you find that easier.
 Make sure that you have all of your equipment nearby before you begin the session.

 - User a Circular Motion - As you begin to brush, go in small circles, up and down the entire tooth, back and front.